 Figure 1: Images of potentially appealing luxury products that might make the personal perception of luxury explicit

-The demonstrate that the monetary value associated with an item is subjective and varies from person to person.
+The experiment allowed to demonstrate that the monetary value associated with an item is subjective and varies from person to person.
 Furthermore, it is not uncommon for the value an individual places on a particular object to be above or below its actual market price.
-For instance, one of the women who participated in one of the mentioned discussion groups was astonished to learn that she could dine in her city’s most famous art museum for only €35; she never inquired about the price because she it to be unaffordable.
+For instance, one of the women who participated in one of the mentioned discussion groups was astonished to learn that she could dine in her city’s most famous art museum for only €35; she never inquired about the price because she assumed it to be unaffordable.

 In addition, the order of preference might vary as a function of individual characteristics, such as age, sex, hobbies, and income level.
 Also, the value associated with each item might vary depending on whether the purchase was intended as a gift or self-indulgence.
 Each individual’s personality, purchasing ability and explicit preferences would determine which items would be valued and perceived as luxury items that would actually provide satisfaction.

+Far from representing a rigorous methodology for classifying luxury consumers’ profiles, such experiment surely demonstrates that the perception of luxury is not objective, not only when comparing two different products or brands claiming for a luxury positioning but neither when proposing the same luxury product/brand to the evaluation of different people, even within a relatively homogeneous group.

 Different motivations for the purchase of different luxury products